notimewaste/blog/apps/index.md

 ###  Websites
 * <a href="https://irfanahmad.in">Software Critic</a> - Personal blog
-* <a href="https://chandler.ai">Chandler</a> - Research in Progress
+* <a href="https://checkops.io">CheckOps</a> - Interactive checklists to improve websites quality.

 ### Chatbot
-* No more are alive (: but should be back soon , subscribe this blog to be informed
+* No more  alive (: but should be back soon , subscribe this blog to be informed